Haddonfield Public Library

 Programs Coming Soon at the library: (free- call 856-429-1304, ext.
 114 to register):

-The adult and family program series for 2014 as planned to date:
+The adult and family program series for 2014 as planned to date: Author programs will resume in September.
+Have a great summer!

 On February 19 at 7 pm, Christie Castorino, Haddonfield’s 14 year old author of Heroines of Haddonfield, kicked-off Women’s History Month a little early.
 Heroines of Haddonfield is a delightful book celebrating notable contributions women from Haddonfield have made to the town, country, and world.
 Beginning with the founding of Haddonfield in 1713 by Elizabeth Haddon Estaugh, young readers are able to follow 13 other notable women from the 18th, 19th, 20th and 21st centuries while learning amazing facts about Haddonfield.
 Some of the women featured are: Dorcas Bates Reilly, inventor of the Green Bean Casserole; Rosie Hymerling, educator; Erin Donohue, Olympian; and Tish Colombi, the first woman mayor of Haddonfield.
 Authographed copies of the book are on sale at the first floor circulation desk for $15.99 each.